yogsototh/Scratch/multi/blog/Yesod-tutorial-for-newbies.md

 At this point, our web application is structured between different files.
 Handler are grouped, we use `Data.Text` and our views are in templates.
-Now it is the time to make a slightly more complex example.
+It is the time to make a slightly more complex example.

 ## Mirror